IELTS Academic Writing Task 1 (Report Writing) : 2025 Tips and Tricks

 • There is a penalty for not writing 150 words at a minimum and the candidate may not be able to reach the desired band score.

-• In academic writing task 1, the candidate is strictly expected to use academic context language.
+• In academic IELTS writing task 1 academic, the candidate is strictly expected to use academic context language.

-• In general writing task 1, the candidate has to decide on the writing style according to the question prompt asked.
+• In general IELTS task 1 writing, the candidate has to decide on the writing style according to the question prompt asked.

 • To score high the candidate must write up to 190-200 words.

-Now, let's discuss the different tasks in detail.
+Now, let's discuss the different writing IELTS task 1 academic in detail.

 IELTS writing preparation online may be challenging for the candidates because they are not physically present in a classroom to have a deeper understanding.
 But with constant practice and dedicated IELTS preparation, the candidates can always achieve their dream band scores.
 Now let us discuss a few IELTS Writing questions.

-The different kinds of questions are as follows and the pictures are taken from authenticated Cambridge IELTS books
+The different kinds of IELTS task 1 questions are as follows and the pictures are taken from authenticated Cambridge IELTS books

 Pearson | PTE